 "By the deeds of the Law there shall no flesh be Justified..."
 Rom 3:20

-According to the Torah, the Law, if someone sinned unintentionally they could be forgiven for that sin by offering up a sacrifice (Lev 4:20,26,31,35; Num 15:29-30).
+According to the Torah, the Law, as was mentioned in an earlier article, if someone sinned unintentionally they could and would be forgiven for that sin by offering up a sacrifice (Lev 4:20,26,31,35; Num 15:29-30).
 But if someone sinned "intentionally", that is a sin unto death, such as violating the Sabbath day, or not keeping a feast day, cursing father or mother, blaspheming the Almighty's Name, and so on (Ex 31:15-17; Deut 28:15, etc), that person was completely cut off from among Yahuweh's people Israel, the penalty wasn't a sacrifice it was death (Num 15:29-36; Rom 6:23).
 And according to the Law there wasn't anything a person could do to be reconciled back to the heavenly Father.
 In other words, according to the Law, there wasn't any way for a person to be 'justified.'
 The penalty for such a sin wasn't an animal sacrifice, it was death.

 Since we're told numerous times throughout the Scriptures that "all" men (mankind) have sinned, all men are under the death sentence.
 And consequently "could never be justified by the deeds of the Law."